-- 15 The importance of nonlinear effects has been recognised since the early days of the development of 4D-Var (e.g., Gauthier, - 1992; Rabier and Courtier, 1992; Miller et al., 1994; Pires et al., 1996).
+- 15 The importance of nonlinear effects has been recognised since the early days of the development of 4D-Var (e.g., Gauthier, 1992; Rabier and Courtier, 1992; Miller et al., 1994; Pires et al., 1996).
 The presence of nonlinearities in either the model or the observations can potentially cause significant deviations from the usual Gaussian distribution assumed to describe observation and background errors in the definition of the 4D-Var cost function.
-This in turn translates into a more complex - topology of the cost function and the potential for multiple minima (e.g., Pires et al., 1996; Hoteit, 2008).
-In these conditions, - of finding the global minimum of the 4D-Var cost function for realistic numerical weather prediction (NWP) applications becomes computationally unaffordable and, even if it were possible, the interpretation and usefulness of the result in the case - of multi-modal error distributions becomes unclear in a deterministic analysis context (Lorenc and Payne, 2007). - In order to make the variational problem computationally tractable and mathematically well-posed, simplifications are required.
-In particular, the use of a linear model and linear observation operators leads to strictly quadratic cost functions, - which brings two major benefits: a) it guarantees the convergence of the minimisation algorithm to the global minimum and - b) it allows the use of efficient, gradient-based iterative minimisation algorithms (Fisher, 1998).
-This consideration has spurred - research in NWP applications of variational methods towards perturbative solution algorithms, where the full nonlinear minimization problem is approximated as a series of quadratic cost functions obtained by repeated linearisations around - progressively more accurate guess values of the solution.
+This in turn translates into a more complex topology of the cost function and the potential for multiple minima (e.g., Pires et al., 1996; Hoteit, 2008).
+In these conditions, - 20 finding the global minimum of the 4D-Var cost function for realistic numerical weather prediction (NWP) applications becomes computationally unaffordable and, even if it were possible, the interpretation and usefulness of the result in the case of multi-modal error distributions becomes unclear in a deterministic analysis context (Lorenc and Payne, 2007).
+In order to make the variational problem computationally tractable and mathematically well-posed, simplifications are required.
+One idea would be to reduce the dimensionality of the control vector used in the minization, for example limiting it to the subspace where dynamical instabilities develop during data assimilation cycle (Trevisan and Uboldi, 2004; Carrassi et

+25 to the subspace where dynamical instabilities develop during data assimilation cycle (Trevisan and Uboldi, 2004; Carrassi et al, 2008; Trevisan et al, 2010).
+Another approach starts from recognising In particular, that the use of a linear model and linear observation operators leads to strictly quadratic cost functions, which brings two major benefits: a) it guarantees the convergence of the minimisation algorithm to the global minimum and b) it allows the use of efficient, gradient-based iterative minimisation algorithms (Fisher, 1998).
+This consideration has spurred research in NWP applications of variational methods towards perturbative solution algorithms, where the full nonlinear minimization problem is approximated as a series of quadratic cost functions obtained by repeated linearisations around progressively more accurate guess values of the solution.
 This idea, based on the general Gauss-Newton method for the solution of nonlinear least squares problems (Björck, 1996), was first introduced in the meteorological literature by Courtier, Thépaut and Hollingsworth, 1994 (CTH in the following) as "Incremental 4D-Var".
 In that paper the main stated objective of incremental 4D-Var was the reduction of the computational costs of full 4D-Var in order to make it feasible for operational application.
 Its ability to deal with weak nonlinearities was also noted and subsequently investigated in simplified models, particularly in relation to the length of the assimilation window and the global convergence properties of the algorithm (e.g., Tanguay et al., 1994; Laroche and Gauthier, 1998).